 How to choose your padel club?
-This decision directly impacts your progress curve and the enjoyment you get from the game.
+This decision directly impacts your progress and the enjoyment you get from the game.
 To help you, whether you are a complete beginner or an experienced player, we have established a list of objective criteria.
-Follow this guide to identify the club that will become your ideal padel court in Belgium and elsewhere in Europe.
+Follow this guide to identify the club that will become your ideal playing court in Belgium and elsewhere in Europe.

 1. Location and Accessibility Analysis